stanislav-web/ZF2-PHP-WebSocket-Server/README.md

 3. Go to your shell command-line interface and type: `php -q index.php websocket open`

+4. Setup your Client-side script's to communicating with the server .. ws://host:port/websockets/open communicating as similarity

 --------------------------------------
 In order to start using the module clone the repo in your vendor directory or add it as a submodule if you're already using git for your project: